7Block Labs

 2) Authentication and security controls

-• API keys identify usage; you can optionally require an API key secret for server‑to‑server Basic Auth.
+• API keys are great for tracking usage, and if you want, you can ask for a secret API key for server-to-server Basic Auth.

-• Allowlists let you restrict by address, JSON‑RPC method, Origin, and User‑Agent; add granular rules per key.
-Use a secret to override allowlists for backend traffic while keeping client keys tightly scoped. (docs.metamask.io)
+• Allowlists are handy because they let you limit access based on address, JSON-RPC method, Origin, and User-Agent.
+You can set up detailed rules for each key.
+Plus, using a secret lets you bypass the allowlists for backend traffic while keeping client keys secure. (docs.metamask.io)

-• Don’t send the API key secret from browsers—CORS will block authenticated requests; route sensitive calls via your backend. (support.infura.io)
+• Just a heads up: don’t send the API key secret from browsers--CORS will block those authenticated requests.
+It’s better to route sensitive calls through your backend. (support.infura.io)

-• On free vs. paid tiers: free allows one key; paid plans increase keys and controls. (docs.metamask.io)
+• Quick note on free vs. paid tiers: the free plan gives you one key, but the paid options let you have more keys and controls. (docs.metamask.io)

 3) Throughput and quotas